raghunandankavi2010/Android-RxJava-Sample/README.md

 # MVP with RxJava, DAGGER 2, and RETROFIT
-A sample project showing the use of MVP in android.
-This is forked repository and modified for the sake of learning.
+A sample project showing the use of MVP in android based on what i learnt at a android meetup.

-Part of learning process of implementing MVP design pattern in android.
-Thanks to the Author (Anup Cowkur).

-Presented as part of talk by Anup Cowkur at Bangalore Android Users Group: [Wrting Better Android Apps with MVP](http://slides.com/anupcowkur/writing-better-android-apps-with-mvp).

 Note :